 Only WFRP‘s authors can answer the question finally.
 However, I would be inclined to downplay suggestions of a direct link between the two games, for a number of reasons.

 First, many of the common features were present in other RPGs.
-Percentile attributes, attribute advances and critical hits can all be seen to have derived from other games.
+Percentile attributes, attribute advances and critical hits can all be seen to have been derived from other games.

 Second, where the games have similar, but distinctive, mechanics, there is evidence that they were developed in parallel.
 WFRP‘s one-off skills can be traced back to WFB1 (1983, a year before Maelstrom).
 Its career system can perhaps be traced just as far back, as WFB1‘s skills in many senses resemble careers.
 For example, they are all named after occupations (sailor, woodsman, miner, etc).
 In any case, a recognisable careers system had emerged by March 1984, when White Dwarf 51 carried an article on thieves in WFB1.
 This materially predates Maelstrom, which was not published until the end of 1984.*

 Third, the historical inspiration of WFRP‘s setting is explicable in terms of the academic backgrounds of its authors (Jim Bambra and Graeme Davis read history and archaeology at university) and the Warhammer background’s prior tendency to draw on historical analogues.